 Dr. Gillian Ryan is determined to find a cure for this disease that has taken her husband and now threatens the life of her daughter.
 She is recruited to go to the space station to deal with similar symptoms among the crew — but what she finds there makes her doubt everything… even herself.

-Warning: This thrilling combination of mystery, horror, sci-fi, and suspense requires copious amounts of nail-biting to make it through.
+Warning: Obscura's thrilling combination of mystery, horror, sci-fi, and suspense requires copious amounts of nail-biting to make it through.